-	The transparent, front layer of the eye which helps to focus light to the back of the eye, this focusing ability is important in maintaining clear vision.
+The transparent, front layer of the eye which helps to focus light on the back of the eye, this focusing ability is important in maintaining clear vision.

-The oval shaped structure in the center of the eye which also focuses light to the back of the eye, this is where cataracts can grow.
+The oval-shaped structure in the center of the eye which also focuses light on the back of the eye, this is where cataracts can grow.

-The back layer of the eye made up of nerve cells which process light and transmit information to the brain, this is how an image is created.
+The back layer of the eye made up of nerve cells that process light and transmit information to the brain, this is how an image is created.